Killeck/killeck.github.io/README.md

 Forge the man you are meant to be by building daily habits that align with your core values.
 Use it as a companion in your journey—one that listens, challenges, and guides.

-2. The Three Pillars of This Journal
+### 2. The Three Pillars of This Journal
 This journal is structured around three pillars, each serving a distinct purpose in your transformation:

-I. The Mirror – Reflection & Understanding
+#### I. The Mirror – Reflection & Understanding
-"To know your enemy is to win half the battle.
-To know yourself is to be undefeatable."
+_"To know your enemy is to win half the battle.
+To know yourself is to be undefeatable."_

 The first part of this journey requires brutal honesty—a warrior does not hide from his own reflection.
 You will assess your values, strengths, and weaknesses without fear.